t--becker/tech-writer-ide/README.md

   * Numbered lists -> turn selection into a numbered list
   * Bullet lists -> turn selection into a bullet list
   * Add codeblock fences for javascript, php, ect
-  * Insert image -> could be emtpy image example of turns a selection into an image
+  * Insert image -> could be empty image example of turns a selection into an image

-* Markdown heading validator -> I always screw up the headings, body, etc so automatically check these.
+* ~~Markdown heading validator -> I always screw up the headings, body, etc so automatically check these and display error messages in a error window.~~

+* Markdown Previewer
+  * Previews your .md document in a viewer with your customized styles
+  * Updates as you type

 * JIRA Integration
   * Show your tasks